 Successful trainees will be admitted to the Fellowship of the Royal Australasian College of Physicians (FRACP).
 Eligibility is dependent on the completion of all requirements of training.
 Once the overseeing committee has recommended you for admission, the College will invite you to apply for Fellowship.

 New Fellows will receive formal notification from the College that they have been admitted to Fellowship and receive a letter confirming the completion of their training.
 All Fellows in Australia, New Zealand and overseas in active practice must meet the requirements of a Continuing Professional Development program

 Entrustable Professional Activities or EPAs are a relatively recent innovation in medical education, with the potential to transform our training programs.
 They are the essential work activities that supervisors need to be able to entrust their trainees to carry out.

 The College invited interested Community Child Health supervisors and trainees to participate in a pilot of EPAs in the first six months of the 2015 training year.
 The pilot aimed to explore the usefulness of EPAs in terms of both curricula design and workplace application for a College training program.

-For more information including the pilot handbook and evaluation report, please visit the homepage for the pilot of Entrustable Professional Activities in Community Child Health
+For more information, please download the pilot handbook for Entrustable Professional Activities in Community Child Health